gloveboxes/GitHub-Metrics-Endpoint/docs/intro.md

 ## Contributing

 This [GitHub Metrics](https://github.com/gloveboxes/GitHub-Metrics-Endpoint) project is open source and welcomes contributions.
 Please raise an issue or submit a pull request.

-## Understanding the documentation

-1. To enable GitHub metrics tracking for a repo, then follow the [metrics tracker](20-metrics-tracker/05-introduction.md) documentation.
-1. To deploy the GitHub metrics solution, then follow the [deploy solution](10-deploy-solution/03-introduction.md) documentation.